 Which Type of Penetration Test Should I Choose?

-The type of penetration test you choose depends entirely on your individual cybersecurity needs.
+The types and associated costs of your penetration test will be tied to your individual cybersecurity needs.
 For example, if you’re concerned about external hackers breaching your web app or mobile apps, you might invest in external penetration testing.

 Penetration tests can also split into the following categories, with brief use cases: